farhatamannaislam/designer-hub-frontend/TESTING.md

 ![W3C CSS Validator](docs/readme/images/cssvalidator.png)

 ESlint validatin is done for the .js files.
 Most of the files are taken from Moments and coding is done for the custom project following moments guideline.
 The ESlint errors that are present in the Moments walkthrough are also present in designerhub.
 Along with some additional similar errors, because I have added my custom apps.
-As they don't create any major functionality issue.
-They are kept as it is.
+As they don't create any major functionality issue, are kept as it is.